☎️ Advice on +43 (0) 664 1923560

 • max. drilling diameter: 12 mm

-For the adapter to work properly, it requires a sufficient water pressure of at least 3 bar.
-A connection to the domestic water line or a special pump is therefore essential.
+For the adapter to work properly, it requires sufficient water pressure of at least 3 bar.
+A connection to the domestic water supply or a special pump is therefore essential.

-For small drills under 2 mm, we recommend the highest speed of the machine is 4,500 rpm.
+For small drills under 2 mm, we recommend the highest speed of the machine: 4,500 rpm.

 The drill bits are two-part, consisting of the drill bit itself and an ejector pin.
-This ejector pin prevents the drill bit from clogging during drilling.
+The function of this ejector pin is to prevent the drill bit from clogging during drilling.

 Drill TBH 1 - 6 mm

-Before installing the drill bit into the adapter, check that the ejector pin allows water to flow into the drill bit.
+Before each installation of the drill bit into the adapter, it must be checked that the ejector pin allows water to flow into the drill bit.
 This can be checked by pushing the pin into the drill bit.
-A gap must be formed on each side of the stop.
-If this gap is missing, no water will enter the drill bit, which would otherwise be damaged during drilling.
-It is also important that the pin be slightly longer than the drill bit.
+At the stop, a gap must be formed on each side.
+If this gap is not present, no water will enter the drill bit, and it will be destroyed during drilling.
+Furthermore, it is important that the pin is slightly longer than the drill bit.

-After screwing in the bit, check for concentricity.
-To do this, briefly turn on the machine.
-When turning off and the drill is running out, you can then easily check the concentricity visually.
+After screwing it in, check for concentricity.
+To do this, switch on the machine briefly.
+When switching off and as the drill bit coasts down, the concentricity can then be easily checked visually.

-New drill bits, especially those that are no longer drilling very well, need to be sharpened.
-Use an aluminum oxide plate for this purpose.
-Drill into the plate several times to sharpen the drill bit.
+Especially new drill bits or drill bits that no longer drill very well need to be sharpened.
+The aluminum oxide plate is used for this purpose.
+Drill several times into the plate to sharpen the drill bit.

-We recommend preparing the hole (grinding) to ensure the drill bit rests flat before drilling.
+We recommend pre-treating (sanding) the drilling location so that the drill bit rests flat, and then drilling.
 After drilling, the stone can be finished by sanding.

-Once the drill bit is sharpened, it runs smoothly, and sufficient water flows from the drill bit tip, you're ready to drill.
-Secure the stone firmly to a surface by hand or use a jig.
-Carefully guide the drill bit toward the stone using the lever.
-Drilling must be done very carefully, especially if the surface is sharply curved.
-This can cause the drill bit to slip and break.
-When drilling, water, including debris, should ooze out of the hole.
-If no debris is visible, then the drill bit is blunt; sharpen it.
-Don't drill the entire depth in one go, but relieve the pressure on the drill bit several times by pulling back on the lever.
-This rinses the drill bit and prevents it from clogging as easily.
-Smaller diameter drill bits are less stable than thicker ones and therefore break much more easily during drilling.
+If the drill bit is sharp, runs true, and sufficient water comes out of the drill tip, then drilling can begin.
+Secure the stone well on a base with your hand or use a fixture.
+Carefully guide the drill bit to the stone using the lever.
+Drilling must be done very sensitively, especially if the surface is strongly curved.
+Otherwise, the drill bit can quickly "slip" and break.
+During drilling, water, including abrasion, must flow out of the hole.
+If no abrasion is visible, the drill bit is dull; sharpen the drill bit.
+Do not drill the entire depth in one go, but relieve the drill bit several times by retracting it with the lever.
+This flushes the drill bit clean and prevents it from clogging easily.
+Drill bits with smaller diameters are less stable than thicker ones and therefore break much more easily during drilling.

-When drilling through holes, drill from both sides to prevent chipping of the stone.
-A counterpiece with a matching diameter is required for this purpose.
-The counterpiece is slightly smaller in diameter than the drill bit.
-The counterpiece is screwed into the magnetic base and must be centered relative to the drill bit.
+When drilling through-holes, both sides are drilled to prevent the stone from breaking out.
+For this, a counterpart with a diameter matching the drill bit is required.
+The counter pin/counterpart is slightly smaller in diameter than the drill bit.
+The counterpart is screwed into the magnetic base and must be aligned centrally with the drill bit.
 Furthermore, the height of the drill bit must also be adjusted.
-At the depth stop of the lever, there must be a small gap between the counterpiece and the drill bit.
+There must be a small gap between the counterpart and the drill bit at the depth stop of the lever.

-Turn off the machine and turn off the water supply.
-Refer to the machine's operating instructions.
+Switch off the machine and turn off the water supply.
+Observe the machine's operating instructions.

 This is a non-binding description of how we drill.
-We assume no liability for damages resulting from the information contained in this description.
+We assume no liability for damages resulting from information in this description.

 Tags: Bohren, Bohrmaschine, Diamantbohrmaschine, Edelsteine bohren, Steine bohren